swannodette/swannodette.github.com/_posts/2013-07-12-communicating-sequential-processes.md

     <div id="ex2-mouse" class="out"></div>
 </div>

-It's important to understand that `go` blocks create *local* event loops.
+It's important to understand that `go` blocks paired with `loop/recur` allow us to create *local* event loops.
 Normally when writing client side code you are participating in a *global* event loop.
 As with global mutable variables, global event loops defy local reasoning.
 As JavaScript developers we work around the global event loop by coordinating through mutable locals or mutable object fields or by adding coordination methods to our API.
 With core.async all these ad-hoc methods disappear because we don't need them.

 To further illustrate, let's see the coordination of two different streams in the *same logical local event loop*.